Semi-Autonomous E-Bike Dashboard & App

 Large blue closing quotation mark

-—E-bike Owner
+—E-bike Owners

 A main point of contention found from both research methods is how non-user friendly current e-bike screens are.
 Users complained about their small size, their awkward controls, and having to scroll to see stats they liked.
 They would even attach their phone to their bike just to follow Google Maps.